 URL sent from Desk-Net to WordPress:

-- URL to story in Desk-Net: When editing a post in WordPress sees a link called "View in Desk-Net" below the hard-coded Desk-Net story description above the post body.
-A click here takes the user straight to the story in Desk-Net.
+- URL to story in Desk-Net: Above the WordPress post body, the link “View in Desk-Net" below the story description takes the user straight to the story in Desk-Net.

 WordPress URLs in Desk-Net:

 - URL to post in WordPress: This link takes the user straight to the editing form of the post in WordPress.

 - URL to post on the website powered by WordPress: This is the URL to the post on the WordPress-powered website.

 The two WordPress URLs received by Desk-Net can be accessed in two places: